socketsupply/sockets.sh/src/docs/guide-desktop.md

 ![](../images/screenshots/linux-npm.png)

   ## Building the app

-Open `socket` directory and run:
+First, `initialization`, you need to run:

 ```
 ssc init
 ```
- Enter the following command on your terminal to build the app :
+ You can after that build the app by running:
 ```
 ssc build -r -o
 ```